 Yet perhaps the most fascinating element of Labrouste’s design is invisible to the eye: a huge system of pneumatic tubes designed to bring books to and from readers.
 A glass partition separated readers from many of the stacks, containing a staggering quantity of information.
 At the time, visitors could witness the rapid distribution of documents from behind the glass wall, to patrons within the reading room.
 Though similar systems involving pneumatic tubes exist elsewhere, Labrouste made this space-age document delivery service a reality, decades before these other institutions, and his tubes have lasted to this day.

-Since 2010, the Labrouste Reading Room has been closed due to a series of extensive renovations.
-Set to last seven to eight years, the overarching plan involves modernizing and reorganizing the collection in a manner better fit for researchers, while enhancing preservation conditions of the texts contained therein.
-Until this time, Labrouste’s visionary piece of architectural magic remains off-limits to the public.
+Between 2010 and 2017, the Labrouste Reading Room has been closed due to a series of extensive renovations.
+The overarching renovating plan involved modernizing and reorganizing the collection in a manner better fit for researchers, while enhancing preservation conditions of the texts contained therein.
+The library opened again for visitors in July 2017 and it is now a centre for education and national culture.